Bùi Tuấn Lâm: Activism

 In 2013, Lâm took part in a civil society training programme held by Asian Bridge Philippines in Manila.
-Upon his return to Vietnam on 5 October, he was detained at Tan Son Nhat International Airport in Hanoi and was held for 16 hours, alongside other Vietnamese participants.
+Upon his return to Vietnam on 5 October, he was detained at Tan Son Nhat International Airport in Ho Chi Minh City and was held for 16 hours, alongside other Vietnamese participants.

 Lâm was an active member of No-U FC, an association football club based in Hanoi that was founded in protest against the Chinese government's territorial claims on maritime areas administrated by Vietnam in the South China Sea.
 Lâm also took part in No-U FC's humanitarian work, including providing assistance to people experiencing poverty in rural areas, as well as victims of natural disasters.
 In February 2014, Lâm travelled to Geneva as part of a civil society campaign coinciding with Vietnam's Universal Periodic Review session at the United Nations Human Rights Council, representing No-U FC.
 When he returned to Vietnam on 24 February, he was once again detained at Tan Son Nhat International Airport and interrogated before his passport was confiscated, preventing him from leaving the country.
 As part of his anti-Chinese government activism, Lâm took part in a protest in Ho Chi Minh City on 4 June 2015 ahead of a planned state visit by Xi Jinping, the General Secretary of the Chinese Communist Party.

 Lâm set up social media accounts on Facebook and YouTube (under the username Thánh Rắc Hành), which had 12,000 and 15,000 followers, respectively.
 His videos included information about his humanitarian work with No-U FC, as well as talks in support of political prisoners, such as Phạm Đoan Trang.

 In April 2014, after visiting the home of former political prisoner Huỳnh Ngọc Tuấn, Lâm was physically assaulted by men in civilian clothing.
 In April 2020, during the COVID-19 pandemic, local police in Da Nang harassed Lâm for breaching quarantine guidelines in order to provide food to local people.
 Lâm had justified his actions, citing delays in the government's official programme to get food to people experiencing hardship.